openPupil/Open-PupilEXT/README.md

 https://www.baslerweb.com/de/vertrieb-support/downloads/downloads-software/

-We tested PupilEXT with Pylon 6.2.0.
-During the Pylon installation, ensure that a complete installation is carried out with the C++ binaries.
+We tested PupilEXT with **Pylon 6.0.1.** on Windows 10.
+Only the **Pylon 6.0.1.** version works with PupilEXT, as Windows is a diva.
+During the Pylon installation, ensure that a complete installation is carried out with the C++ binaries (Important!).
+For this, you need to choose the "custom" profile and activate all checkboxes under "Pylon runtime" and "SDKs".
 The Pylon library is necessary for PupilEXT to control and communicate with Basler branded cameras.
 The installation is also needed when no camera is connected, as the Basler drivers are part of the software.

 Please test your camera with the installed Pylon Viewer from Basler (see [Basler-Documentation: Pylon Viewer](https://docs.baslerweb.com/overview-of-the-pylon-viewer)) before driving the cameras with PupilEXT.